aramisHernandez1/WaterSim/README.md

 * Learned basic GLSL
   * Creating a vertex shader with multiple data being passed.
   * Using uniforms in both the vertex and fragment shaders.
   * Using techniques to manipulate meshes (sum of sines for ocean).

-* Learned how waver works in computer graphics, the sum of sines, the derivative to get the tangent, and bi for vector normals.
+### Featured Techniques
+* Sum of Sines
+  * To create waterlike waves, we use the sum of sines

 TO DO:
 Fix Camera